AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-metadata-rules.md

 # Get started with metadata rules

 Metadata rules allow you to add metadata to streams.
-For more information about metadata rules and how to use them effectively, see [Metadata rules](xref:ccMetadataRules).
+For more information about metadata rules and how to use them effectively, see [Add context with metadata rules](xref:ccMetadataRules).

 The following are the main steps for creating a metadata rule and applying it to streams.
 Click on each step to go to the procedure for that step.